ebritt07/ebritt07/README.md

 - 👋 Hi, I’m @ebritt07
 - 👀 Outside of coding, my interests include aviation, biking, and music (acapella & jazz singer here).
 - ⚡️ I’m a software engineer at Goldman Sachs, using React, Java, and Python to build cloud-based investment banking web apps.
-- 🌱 I want to learn more about OCR, NLP, and building tools that promote the adoption of Electric Vehicles / transit.
+- 🌱 I want to learn more about OCR, NLP, and building tools that promote the adoption of electric vechicles and improve urban transit.
 - 📫 How to reach me: elliotbritton@gmail.com
 - 🖥️ Personal website: www.elliotbritton.com